-Guidelines on the use and security of the data collected have been agreed by the Care Quality Commission and the Co-ordination Centre for the patient survey programme.
+Guidelines on the use and security of the data collected have been agreed by the CQC and the Co-ordination Centre for the patient survey programme.
 These guidelines will help to ensure that data are handled in a manner most in keeping with the spirit of the Data Protection Act 1998 and the Market Research Society's Guidelines for social research (2005).
+They have implications for approved contractors and for NHS trusts conducting the survey in-house.